chriscdn/format-date/README.md

 Each function accepts a date as a `string`, `number`, or `Date`.

 When a `number` is provided, it can represent seconds, milliseconds, or microseconds since the epoch.
-The library determines the unit based on the number of digits, but allows explicit control using the `epochUnit` parameter.
+The library determines the unit based on the number of digits but allows explicit control using the `epochUnit` parameter.

 When a `string` or `number` is provided, it is first converted into a `Date` instance before formatting.
 This means JavaScript's string parsing rules and time zone caveats apply.
 For details, see [Date time string format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format).

 ### Formatting a Date

-By default, formatting uses the local system time zone.
+By default, it uses the local system time zone.

 ```ts
 const formattedDate = formatDate("2025-02-12T15:00:00");